viamrobotics/docs/docs/appendix/contributing.md

   {{< /expand >}}

 - **Tutorial**: A learning-oriented piece of content that functions as a lesson for the reader.
-  A tutorial helps readers to learn and apply skills by doing something meaningful and attainable.
+  A tutorial helps readers to learn and apply skills by doing something meaningful and attainable, like a recipe to cook a full meal.

   {{< expand "Click to view template" >}}